gnon17/DAG-Node-Monitor/README.md

 1. Download the dag-node-monitor-L0.ps1 and dag-node-monitor-L1.ps1 files from this repo.
 2. Open them in a text editor or code editor to edit.
 You can also right-click and choose edit if you're using Windows.
 There are two things you need to edit.
 There are variables for your node's public IP address ($nodeIP) and a variable for the Webhook URL ($discordhook).
 Edit these so they use your node IP and your webhook URL.
 Do this for both the L1 and L0 scripts.
 Save them when finished.
     - ![image](https://github.com/gnon17/DAG-Node-Monitor/assets/105109259/05a63e2a-6845-4ee4-af20-b865549e9de1)
+3. I have the email portion commented out since PowerShell uses older legacy authentication to send email.
+The most secure way to use this is to use an app password.
+Some email providers still allow this, but others don't.
+Gmail and Yahoo mail allow app passwords, but only for older established accounts.
+New accounts are not permitted to create app passwords.
+If you want to use email or email to SMS, you'll need to uncomment this portion (remove the #s) and complete the necessary variables highlighted in the screenshot below.
+    -
-3. If using Windows, move the files to the c:\temp folder.
+4. If using Windows, move the files to the c:\temp folder.
 If it does not exist, create it.
 You can save it elsewhere if you'd like to, but remember where you saved it.
 The template task files for Windows reference c:\temp.

 ### How to Monitor your Node using Windows
 We need a way to trigger the script.
 On Windows, we will use a scheduled task and set it to run every minute.
 You can set this up on multiple devices, but ideally, you want a device that is always on (e.g. - a home server or VPS if you already have one).
 If your device running the monitor is down, you obviously won't get alerts.